ESG reporting in the real estate industry - why ESG is important for real estate developers and investors

 Sustainable Development Goals - the 17 SDGs laid out for the construction industry

-The SDGs are 17 concrete goals, divided into 169 sub-goals, that UN member states have committed to achieve by 2050 to support sustainable development in the world.
-The goals range from the very basic, such as eradicating hunger and poverty, to targets on sustainable energy, health and well-being, sustainable cities and decent jobs and economic growth.
-You can see all targets, sub-targets and indicators here.
+The SDGs are 17 specific goals divided into 169 targets that UN member states have committed to achieving by 2050 to support sustainable development in the world.
+The goals range from the basics, such as ending hunger and poverty, to goals on sustainable energy, health and well-being, sustainable cities, decent jobs and economic growth.
+You can see all goals, targets and indicators here.

 The Architects' Association and the Builders' Association have developed a dialogue tool that guides the user through all 17 SDGs with the possibility to set strategic goals, sub-goals and criteria where it makes sense.
 Use the world goals barometer.